WordPress/gutenberg/packages/block-editor/README.md

 -   _path_ `string`: The path to the setting.
 -   _name_ `string`: The block name.
 Leave empty to use name from useBlockEditContext.
+-   _store_ `Object`: The store.
+Defaults to blockEditorStore if empty.

 _Returns_